 But did you know you could be, indirectly, contributing to the decline of the youth ministry simply by the way you think about and speak about (and to) your youth ministry?

 Revival starts with stopping a mindset that sabotage’s you and follows up with a new perspective that invites change to both you and your youth ministry.

-Stop begging kids to bring their friends
+Stop begging kids to bring their friends to youth group

 …and speak to their responsibilities as believers.